lando/blog/src/posts/2022-01-28-using-lando-on-github-codespaces.md

 Because all of these ideas belong to VSCode, you can use these same `.devcontainer` setups to develop locally (look for a future article).
 Codespaces simply gives you easy-to-use remote infrastructure running on GitHub's Azure cloud (fear not, you need know nothing about Azure).

-## Codespaces sounds cool.
-How does Lando help?
+## Codespaces Sounds Cool.
+How Does Lando Help?

 Codespaces is great, but it's largely a blank slate.
 Setting up infrastructure on Codespaces is basically the same as setting it up on your computer or a VM; it requires knowledge of Docker and a willingness to get dirty with DevOps.